The FIRST Action Team’s specific recommendations in Fall 2020 were to:

 5 – To create and support affinity groups for underrepresented STEM students to establish networks with and engage in mentoring relationships with other scientists in marginalized groups.

-The Fall 2019/Spring 2020 Action Team is composed of five prominent STEM students (Claudia Hernandez ’20, Roy Toston ’20, Sabid Hossain ’21, Wilbert Garcia ’21, and , Tanatswa Muchenje ’22).
-They are mentored and coached by FIRST Program Analyst Esther Lherisson ’19.
+The 2019-20 FIRST Action Team was composed of five prominent STEM students: Claudia Hernandez Brito ’20, Wilbert Garcia ’21, Sabid Hossain ’21, Tanatswa Kimberly Muchenje ’22, and Roy Toston ’20 with FIRST Program Analyst Esther Lherisson ’19.

 The Action Team then consulted with a wide constituency of STEM students and alumni by forming a FIRST Consulting Team.
 They also created three infographics (1, 2, 3) describing the diversity of Davidson STEM students and faculty members to stimulate informal campus conversations.
 Ultimately, the Spring 2019 Action Team identified five specific recommendations to improve inclusivity in STEM at Davidson that they shared with a Board of Trustees committee through this infographic, with the FIRST Leadership Team through this report, and with the campus community as a poster at the Verna Miller Case Symposium.
 Moreover, The Davidsonian profiled the initial Action Team in this article.